BarthPaleologue/Blog/content/posts/translating-books-at-home/index.md

 *Right, but isn't there a risk of a mis-translation early on having cascading consequences later in the translation?*

-Human translators will proof-read their ongoing work and will reference the source material again to double check pending decisions.
-Once the proof-reading yields diminishing returns, go translate the next passage.
+Human translators will proofread their ongoing work and will reference the source material again to double check pending decisions.
+Once the proofreading yields diminishing returns, go translate the next passage.

 Given what we observed from real world translation, here is an overview of the system I want to build:

 1. Choose a section of text to be translated in one session (could be a few pages or an entire chapter)
 2. Read the text to see what you are up to
-3. Make a list of non-trivial terms to translate (like character names, places names, specific expressions...)
+3. Make a list of non-trivial terms to translate (like character names, place names, specific expressions...)
 4. Recall if you already decided on a translation for each of those terms in the past
 5. If recall failed, try searching in the reference translation
 6. If recall failed, make a translation decision based on the previous step